scipy/scipy.org/www/scipylib/building/windows.rst

     gfortran

 If gfortran is not on your path, then you will need to add it.
-Note that this may be different from the Cygwin terminal.
+Note that this may be different from the MSYS2 terminal.
 Assuming that you have set up everything correctly run the following.

 .. code:: shell